-Should a person dispose of equity shares in a foreign company in batches, the capital gain or capital loss will only be disregarded while the person holds at least 10% of the equity shares and voting rights in the foreign company.
-As soon as the person falls below the 10% threshold, any further capital gains and losses on disposal of equity shares in the foreign company may not be disregarded despite those shares having been held at an earlier time when the threshold was exceeded.
+Should a person dispose of equity shares in a foreign company in batches, the capital gain or capital loss will be disregarded provided the person held at least 10% of the equity shares and voting rights in the foreign company immediately before the specific disposal.
+As soon as the holding falls below the 10% threshold, any further capital gains and capital losses on disposal of equity shares in the foreign company will not be disregarded despite those shares having been held at an earlier time when the threshold was exceeded.

-Example 34 - Disposal of equity shares in a foreign company
+Example 33 - Disposal of equity shares in a foreign company